xfdingustc/cwac-camera/README.markdown

 cycle of your `CameraFragment`, or you can call `restartPreview()` on your `CameraFragment` (or `CameraView`).

+### Camera? #FAIL

+If `getCameraId()` of your `CameraHost` returns a negative value, `CameraView` will assume that there are no valid cameras (e.g., your app is running on a game console).
+In addition to avoiding anything that tries to touch the camera, your `CameraHost` will be called with `onCameraFail()`, where you will be supplied with a `FailureReason` of `NO_CAMERAS_REPORTED`.

+If anything else goes wrong when trying to open the camera (e.g., a device admin policy has disabled the camera), your `onCameraFail()` method will be called with a `FailureReason` of `UNKNOWN`.

+While `SimpleCameraHost` has a trivial `onCameraFail()` implementation (just logging to LogCat), you are strongly encouraged to override this and inform your users of the problem.

 Advanced Configuration
 ----------------------
 In addition to the configuration hooks specified above, you can do more